 Since the advent of the internet and explosion of email in the mid-90s, writing is not just a nicety, but a norm in all education and most work environments.
-Writing about yourself is typically the first hurdle you need to cross when applying to competitive higher education programs or a new job – be it with a personal essay, a cover letter and resume, or even a brief self introduction email.
+Writing about yourself is typically the first hurdle you need to jump when applying to competitive higher education programs or a new job – be it with a personal essay, a cover letter and resume, or even a brief self-introduction email.

 Whether searching for work, cultivating relationships for your business, managing relationships in the workplace, or creating a following through social media, you need to master important writing tasks.